 FAQs

-What is Novak Djokovic’s most famous rivalry?
+What is Novak Djokovic’s playing style?

-Is Novak Djokovic still playing in 2025?
+Does Novak Djokovic still play professionally in 2026?